stampsy/Stampsy.Social/README.md

 A library on top of Xamarin.Auth and Xamarin.Social that provides native login with Safari fallback, and implements common APIs for Facebook, Twitter, Google and Dropbox.

+### Platforms

+* iOS (Social.framework, Safari and modal auth controllers)
+* Android (just modal auth controllers for now)
+* Ping me at dan.abramov@gmail.com if you'd like to port it to other platforms, e.g. WP8

 ### Dependencies

 * [Newtonsoft.Json](https://github.com/ayoung/Newtonsoft.Json/)